 - During the three Grand Sumo Tournaments held in Tokyo annually the museum is open every day but only to people actually attending the tournament

-As stated above, the Sumo Museum is a “if you’re nearby already” destination and it is nothing to make a trip out of in itself.
-If you do go, it is accessible but you should not bet on a washroom being available.
+While the Sumo tournaments make for a great day of Japanese culture and sport, the Sumo Museum is a “if you’re nearby already” destination and it is nothing to make a trip out of unless you are particularly interested in sumo.
+If you do go, it is accessible, but you should not bet on a washroom being available.